Mazen72/line_chart/README.md

 # Line chart configeration

-simple app to manipulate line chart
+simple app to manipulate line chart and styling it